Friday, May 22, 2009

 7. “SANTO DOMINGO”: Due to the above (6) conflict, the patriots seeking to overthrow the Haitian Regime and establish an independent and sovereign country, made a pledge to denominate their country “The Dominican Republic” forcing the Haitian government to sign a Treaty recognizing that the name of the island was Santo Domingo and not, Haiti; Internal problems due to the barriers in language and culture disrupted the unity of “Dominicans” and “Haitians”, resulting in a split use of the island by two independent countries (The Republic of Haiti, still claiming in its constitucion that the name of the island was Haiti and the other nation without a name, but denominated Dominican Republic, to let Haiti know that the name of the island is Santo Domingo);

-Haiti accepted the name of Santo Domingo for the island, at least in treaties with the Dominican Republic (1929), while illegally and malitiously maintaining the name of Haiti for the island in her constitution.
+Haiti accepts the name of Santo Domingo for the island, at least in treaties with the Dominican Republic (1929), while illegally and malitiously maintaining the name of Haiti for the island in her constitution.

 8. “HISPANIOLA”: Again, this name came to surface due to the confusing situation during the consolidating period of Quisqueya (The Dominican Republic), between the years of 1844 and 1865.
 In 1929 the United States of America agency for geographic name adopted “Hispaniola” in the mean time for its documents and spread this name all over the world in maps and international literature.